President of Guatemala

-The president of Guatemala (Presidente de Guatemala), officially known as the President of the Republic of Guatemala (Presidente de la República de Guatemala), is the head of state and head of government of Guatemala, elected to a single four-year term.
+The president of Guatemala (Presidente de Guatemala), officially titled President of the Republic of Guatemala (Presidente de la República de Guatemala), is the head of state and head of government of Guatemala, elected to a single four-year term.
 The position of President was created in 1839.

-Requirements to hold office
+Selection process

+Eligibility

-According to article 185 of the constitution, the following is required to be president:
+Article 185 of the Constitution, sets the following requirements to qualify for the presidency: